 This is a non-negotiable question.
 A reputable firm will stand behind its work without hesitation.
 Ask them to detail their audit support process.
 Will they defend their study at no additional cost?
 Do they have a track record of successfully defending their reports?
 The provider should be using IRS-accepted engineering cost estimating data to ensure their valuations are sound.
 The value of your study is directly tied to its defensibility, so make sure you choose a partner who is prepared to back you up if your return is ever questioned.

-Making Your Final Decision: How to Choose the Right Firm
+How to Choose the Right Cost Segregation Firm for You

 You’ve done the research and you understand the benefits.
 Now comes the most important step: choosing the right partner to conduct your cost segregation study.
 This decision shouldn’t be taken lightly.
 The quality of your study directly impacts your tax savings and your ability to withstand IRS scrutiny.
 Think of it less as hiring a service and more as selecting a key member of your investment team.
 A great firm provides more than just a report; they offer peace of mind and a strategic advantage.
 As you compare your options, focus on the core pillars of expertise, methodology, and long-term support.
 These factors will help you separate the contenders from the pretenders and find a firm that truly has your back.